It seems we get more than our fair share of rain and flooding in the UK.

-But back to our favourite subject – the weather.
+Whether it’s just daily drizzle or yet another named storm, British motorists need to be capable and confident of driving in wet weather.
 Driving when it's raining or the roads are wet can be treacherous, especially in sudden heavy rain and when floods happen.

-Whether you’re after a guide for driving in rain for beginners or you just want to feel a little more confident when the heavens open, keep reading.
-We’ll give you our best tips for the times when it feels like you need an ark rather than a car.
+Whether you’re after a guide for driving in rain for beginners or you just want to feel a little more confident when the heavens open, our guide contains tips for those times when it feels like you need an ark rather than a car.

 How to prepare for driving in heavy rain